GSA/digitalgov.gov/content/graphic-elements.md

 ## Can you easily interpret content associated with graphic elements?

-### Why it’s important
-Marisa primarily uses her mobile device to browse websites and has trouble interpreting visualizations with small text.
+**Why it’s important:** Marisa primarily uses her mobile device to browse websites and has trouble interpreting visualizations with small text.

 ### Steps to take
 - Include visual elements in line with text rather than separated from it; a graphic’s proximity to associated content helps reinforce the relationship between the visual and its written description.